The Spiritualist Service

 There is usually time for several such messages before the chairperson thanks the medium and the service continues with a song, closing prayer and notices.

-We offer refreshments after the service, which gives people a chance to make friends and have a chat and twice per month this is followed by a healing session.
+We offer refreshments after the service, which gives people a chance to make friends and have a chat and on the first Friday of each month this is followed by a special healing session.

 If you would like to visit our Centre but would like to talk to someone or meet them first please contact our secretary whose details are on the 'Contact us' page.